lydianish/RoLASER/README.md

 bash ./demo.sh
 ```

-It will output the pairwise cosine distances of the three example sentences used in the paper for LASER, RoLASER and c-RoLASER, and also append them to a single `outputs/outputs.log` file:
+It will output the pairwise cosine distances of the three example sentences used in the paper for LASER, RoLASER and c-RoLASER.
+It will write index-oriented JSON files for each model in the output directory, and also append the outputs in a single `outputs/outputs.log` file:

 ```
 ----------------------------------------